Ising Model Observables and Non-Backtracking Walks: Proofs

 \subsection{Decomposing Even Graphs}

-This section define a one-to-many map from even subgraphs to collections of loops.
+This section defines a one-to-many map from even subgraphs to collections of loops.
 This is done by choosing a matching of the edges incident to a vertex $v$ for each vertex $v$.
 A choice of matchings decomposes an even subgraph into a collection of closed loops, each loop being formed by picking a sequence of edges that are matched to one another.

-In Section~\ref{sec:Even-Matching} a weight on matchings is defined such that the sum of the weights of matchings corresponding to a given even subgraph is equal to the weight of the subgraph itself.
+In Section~\ref{sec:Even-Matching} a weight on matchings is defined so that the sum of the weights of matchings corresponding to a given even subgraph is equal to the weight of the subgraph itself.
 The weight on matchings is transferred to a weight on collections of loops in Section~\ref{sec:Loops-Matchings}.
-The important conclusion of the section is Lemma~\ref{lem:Decomposition-Weight}.
+The important conclusion is Lemma~\ref{lem:Decomposition-Weight}.